 The initial Coronavirus Aid, Relief, and Economic Security (CARES) Act provides for $2 trillion in federal government spending.
-Subsequent enactments, including the Families First Coronavirus Response Act, continue to increase federal financial commitments.
-Among the major spending programs introduced by CARES are:
+Subsequent enactments, including the Families First Coronavirus Response Act and the $2 trillion American Rescue Plan Act of 2021, continue to increase federal financial commitments.
+Among the major spending programs introduced to combat and respond to COVID-19:

 - The Paycheck Protection Program (“PPP”) provides loans to small businesses who state that they will keep employees on the payroll rather than laying them off; loan repayment is initially deferred and can be entirely forgiven.
 The PPP is administered by private banks, who can charge the government fees on the loans.